bocchino/fprime/Svc/DpWriter/docs/sdd.md

 ### 3.5.
 Runtime Setup

-The `config` function specifies the following constants:
+The `configure` function specifies the following constants:

 1. `fileNamePrefix (string)`: The prefix to use for file names.